runicRPC/runicRPC/README.md

 ## Status

-RunicRPC is production-ready and actively maintained.
+runicRPC is production-ready and actively maintained.
 The system is designed as long-term Solana infrastructure, built for reliability at scale.

 For inquiries, open an issue on this repository.